 5. There are four different categories of needs,

 that require completely different processing to ensure success.
 You should know what they are.
 They are Improvements, Functions, Solutions, and Resources.
 To avoid confusion and sub-optimization we identify and separate them so we can handle them, and deliver them appropriately.
 This leads to clarity of thought and sets you up to succeed.

 6. We make sure we do not specify the solutions in the functions.

 Functions describe what the system must do.
 Solutions how.
 To understand what the system must do, our clients keep the functions pure.
 To open up for a multitude of solutions, our clients keep the functions pure.
 To be able to prioritize, our clients keep the functions pure.
 To be able to deliver a solution to great profit for themselves, while their customers are happy to pay, our clients keep the functions pure.
 Pure as in void of solutions.
 Pure to what the system does.

 7. The real reason any customer wants your product or service

 should be understood clearly.
 We have found that it is never a technical solution they want.
 Never a function in itself.
 It is always some improvement for themselves or some other stakeholder.
 This is a golden opportunity used by our clients as their competitors don’t do this well at all.
 Our clients identify the improvement, deliver the improvement, and their customers love to pay them.
-They improve their customers lives or business in meaningful ways.
-Their customers becomes a long term happy paying customers.
+They improve their customer's lives or business in meaningful ways.
+Their customers become long-term happy paying customers.